Follow-Up OS resource • Proposal follow-up template

 Why proposal follow-up usually fails

-That is why a structured cadence matters.
 If you already use a quote process, the same principle applies here too.
-Start with the quote follow-up window and then adapt the messaging to proposals.
+You can also read the quote follow-up window and adapt the timing to proposals.

 The clean proposal follow-up cadence

-This cadence works across email, WhatsApp, and SMS.
-Do not spam.
-Space the messages out and make each touchpoint purposeful.
+This cadence works across email and, where appropriate, WhatsApp or SMS.
+The point is not to spam.
+The point is to space messages out and make each touchpoint purposeful.

 Day 2–3